• Home

 "Urgent Survey for Undergraduate and Graduate Students" Results: Understanding the Current Situation of University of Tokyo Students amid the COVID-19 Pandemic

-"Urgent Survey for Undergraduate and Graduate Students" Results:
+"Emergency Survey for University and Graduate Students" - Preliminary Results:

-Understanding the Current Situation of University of Tokyo Students amid the COVID-19 Pandemic
+Understanding the Reality of University of Tokyo Students Amidst the COVID-19 Pandemic

-As Japan faces chaos due to the COVID-19 response, the lives of university students are also undergoing major changes.
+As Japan grapples with the COVID-19 pandemic, the lives of university students are undergoing significant changes.

-The University Co-op's purpose is to support the lives of members of the university community.
-How has the spread of COVID-19 affected the lives of UTokyo students?
+The raison d'être of university cooperatives lies in supporting the lives of members of the university community.
+What changes are occurring in the lives of University of Tokyo students due to the spread of COVID-19?
 What worries and problems are students and graduate students currently facing?
-The University of Tokyo Co-op, in collaboration with other university co-ops nationwide, conducted an "Urgent!
-University and Graduate Student Survey" to quickly understand the current state of student and graduate student life amid this crisis.
-We received responses from approximately 870 students and 225 graduate students at the University of Tokyo (as of April 29).
-Nationwide, over 35,000 students and graduate students participated in the survey.
+The University of Tokyo Cooperative wanted to quickly grasp the reality of student and graduate student life during this crisis, and in collaboration with university cooperatives nationwide, conducted an "Emergency!
+Survey of University and Graduate Students."
+We received responses from approximately 870 undergraduates and 225 graduate students at the University of Tokyo (as of April 29th).
+Nationwide, more than 35,000 students and graduate students participated in the survey.

-Through this survey, we must clarify the future of university life and themes that the University Co-op should address.
-Furthermore, by publishing the survey results, we hope to deepen the public's understanding of university and graduate students in this situation and contribute to improving their future university life.
+Through this survey, it is necessary to concretize the future of university life and the themes that university cooperatives should address.
+Furthermore, by publishing the survey results, we hope to deepen the public's understanding of university and graduate students in this situation and contribute to the improvement of university life in the future.

 https://www.utcoop.or.jp/cgaku/news/news_detail_5590.html

-Call for responses: Requests to each 1st and 2nd year class via the Co-op Committee mailing list, emails to subscribers to the University of Tokyo Co-op email newsletter "withnavi", publicity via SNS (Student Committee Twitter, etc.) etc.
+Call for responses: Requests to each class of 1st and 2nd year students via the Co-op Committee mailing list, emails to subscribers of the University of Tokyo Co-op email magazine "withnavi", publicity on SNS (Student Committee Twitter, etc.), etc.

-*Due to anonymity, there is a possibility of responses from non-students, multiple answers, and inappropriate responses.
+*There is a possibility of responses from non-students due to anonymity, multiple responses, or inappropriate responses.

-Please see here for the latest national survey results:
+Please see here for the nationwide survey results:

 https://www.univcoop.or.jp/covid19/enquete/index.html